 A primary health care approach includes three components:

-Unfortunately, one of the things you encounter when you contact a local community treatment facility is a waitlist.
+Unfortunately, one of the things you encounter when you contact a local community addiction treatment facility is a waitlist.
 This is more so in big cities offering services to vast surrounding areas.
 A waitlist screens out those who are not determined to quit and favours those who can wait.
 This condition is non-viable for many cases.

 Apart from the fact that funded programs are paid for by the community through taxes, it may appear without further research that they are free.
 Many centres will ask the person to either apply for welfare, disability or some other government allocation.
 Additionally, there is a signup fee and monthly cost taken from the person’s revenue.